Survival through attitude control

 So control your emotions deliberately, understanding that - on average - you will receive the attitude that you give those around you.

 If you want people to feel good toward you, begin by feeling that way yourself.
-If you carry tension or negativity, that too will spread.

 And in terms of survival…

-Want to create fear?
+Want to instill fear?

 In practical terms…